Taming-the-BEAST/FBD-tutorial/README.md

 \label{tracerStdev}
 \end{figure}

-The first thing you will notice from this plot is that the marginal densities from each of our analysis runs (\cl{bearsDivtime\_FBD.1.log} and \cl{bearsDivtime\_FBD.2.log}) are nearly identical.
+The first thing you will notice from this plot is that the marginal densities from each of our analysis runs (**bearsDivtime\_FBD.1.log** and **bearsDivtime\_FBD.2.log**) are nearly identical.
 If you click through the other sampled parameters, these densities are the same for each one.
 This indicates that both of our runs have converged on the same stationary distribution.
 If some of the other parameters might not have mixed well, we may want to run them longer, but we can have good confidence that our runs have sampled the same distribution.
 Second, it is likely for the UCLD rates that the parameters of this model appear to be somewhat sensitive to the priors.
 That is because we have several lineages in our tree without any data since we are using fossils to calibrate under the FBD model.
 For these branches, the clock rate assigned to them is sampled from the prior.
 The branches with extant descendants, however have rates that are informed by DNA sequence data.
 Because of this implementation, it is difficult to visualize the branch rates and associated parameters from the log files.
 If these parameters are of interest, then it may be necessary to extract the rates associated with the extant branches from the MCMC samples of trees.
-When fossils are used without character data, alternative implementations of the FBD model consider the fossils separately and thus, the branch rates can be summarized for only the extant lineages \citep{heath2013fossilized}.
+When fossils are used without character data, alternative implementations of the FBD model consider the fossils separately and thus, the branch rates can be summarized for only the extant lineages {% cite heath2013fossilized}.

-Next, we will look at the \mi{Marginal Prob Distribution} for the turnover parameter (\mi{turnoverFBD}).
+Next, we will look at the **Marginal Prob Distribution** for the turnover parameter (`turnoverFBD`).
-\begin{framed}
-Select all trace files for the \mi{turnoverFBD} parameter and go to the \mi{Marginal Density} window.

-Color the densities by \mi{Trace file} and add a legend.
-[Figure \ref{tracerTurnover}]
+>Select all trace files for the **turnoverFBD** parameter and go to the **Marginal Density** window.
+Color the densities by **Trace file** and add a legend.
-\end{framed}

 \begin{figure}[h!]
 \centering